Abolanle890/Food_price/README.md

 - Some markets consistently reported higher or lower prices for the same commodities, suggesting local supply dynamics or possible data anomalies.
 - Flagged prices or zero USD prices appeared in multiple records, highlighting the need for careful data validation.
 4)  Commodity Focus
-- Rice and Yam were the most frequently tracked commodities.
+- Rice and yams were the most frequently tracked commodities.

 ## Recommendations
 Based on the analysis, here are some actionable insights: